malafoss/no80/README.md

 no80 - The resource effective redirecting http server

-No80 is a minimal dockerized http server that only makes redirects temporarily (302) or permanently (301) to a given URL.
+No80 is a minimal dockerized http server that only makes redirects temporarily (302) or permanently (301) to given URLs.
 Often used to redirect http service users to a https service.
 A way more simple way to do http redirects than, for example, nginx.
 The docker image size is under one megabyte.

 ## Using container image